-Discord has been extraordinarily popular for the last six years, and that speed isn’t slowing down any time soon.
+Discord has become extraordinarily popular as a chat app the last few years, and isn’t slowing down any time soon.

-With over 300 million followers and a 290% revenue growth from 2019 to 2020, many want to figure out how to make money on Discord with this generally untapped market.
+With over 300 million followers, many want to figure out how to make money on Discord as this is still a generally untapped market.

-There are tons of options available, so let’s dive into the best ways to make money on Discord because this app could be your calling.
+There are tons of options available to make extra money, so let’s dive into the top ways to earn money on the platform.

 The short answer is yes!
-Anyone can make money on Discord if they have the drive and time to do so.
-Some people build it into their full time gig and others keep it as a great side gig.
+Anyone can make extra income on Discord if they have the drive and time to do so.
+Some people build it into their full time income, while others keep it as a side gig.

-However, it takes time to build a large server and people skills to create a community where people will want to be active, trust you, and be willing to spend money on you or the products you endorse.
+However, it takes time to grow a large community who are willing to spend money on you, or the products you endorse.

 Real Life Example 1

-Ritesh Verma owns a studying and SAT prep Discord server and offers this as a community for people to prepare for college tests.
+Ritesh Verma owns a SAT prep Discord server, and offers this as a community for people to prepare for college tests.

-Within six months of starting his discord server, he gained over 3,000 followers, charging at a rate of $15 per user per month.
+Within six months of starting his discord server, he gained over 3,000 followers.

-After six months of running this server, he was able to gain a total of $3,800.
-Although this isn’t a livable wage: for only having the discord server for six months, he was able to build up a steady revenue that continues to grow.
+After six months of running this server, he earned roughly $3,800.
+Although this isn’t a livable wage, he built up a steady revenue stream that continues to grow.

 Real Life Example 2

-YouTube user Nointro Tutorials also explains that he was able to make money by partnering with companies and working as an affiliate to gain money for each of their sales.
+YouTube user Nointro Tutorials makes money by partnering with companies, and working as an affiliate to promote their products.

-For example, he worked through NordVPN and made money for every signup his community members made through his link.
+For example, he worked through NordVPN and received a commission for every signup his community members made through his link.

-Nointro Tutorials says that he averages about 5% of users to buy subscriptions, and he gains around $12 per subscription.
-If you can gain a large enough community, this can translate into serious money.
+Nointro Tutorials says that roughly 5% of users buy subscriptions, which earns him about $12 per sub.
+If you gain a large enough community, this can translate into serious money.

 1. Make Your Server For Paid Members Only

-If your server can offer unique information, like tips on studying as Ritesh Verma does, or links and art you don’t host elsewhere, you can charge for monthly subscriptions so that people have to pay to get an invite.
+If your server offers unique information, like tips on studying as Ritesh Verma does, you can add subscription plans to make it a subscription server so people have to pay to join, similar to a membership site.

-The information you release through your Discord must be up to date, interesting, and active every month.
-If you stop posting or don’t have any new information for your community, you could lose subscribers and income in the long run.
+The information you share through Discord must be up to date and interesting every month.
+If you stop posting new information for your community, it’ll hurt your subscriber growth and income in the long run.
 This is likely the best way to get the highest income potential as you will be a full-owner of a paid community.

 2. Advertise Other Servers